 In La Fortuna, you will likely have sunny days and good Arenal Volcano views (especially in the morning).
 In the afternoon or early evening, you might experience a rainstorm for an hour or two.

-In Monteverde, you can expect that there will probably be a constant drizzle of rain.
+Monteverde is a cloud forest town.
+It is notoriously cooler here than a lot of other areas of the country.
+You can also expect that there will probably be a constant drizzle of rain.
 I feel like this is part of the charm of this area though.
-Just bring plenty of rainproofing gear!
+Just bring plenty of rainproofing gear and layers.

 Caribbean Coast